AtlasGPT Brain

 ✓ Use This Language✗ Avoid This Language

-"Clinical intelligence""AI assistant"
+"Clinical decision support""AI assistant"

 "Subspecialty-grade guidance""AI-powered answers"